Mandatory military service in modern Korea – a student’s perspective - Honi Soit

 The history of South Korea explains much about this mentality; geo-politically, it is crowded by economic and military superpowers like China, Russia, Japan, and the US.
 It shares a militarised border with an aggressive and arcane enemy.
 Its modern iteration arose from violent and culturally-destructive foreign conflicts and occupations, experienced by just one or two generations, many of whom are still alive today.

-M, 21, attributed “historical incidents” like the Japanese occupation, the North Korean and Chinese invasions (i.e, the Korean War), and “recent incidents” of North Korean aggression (signs of nuclear weapons testing, over 20 missile tests just within this year as reasons for the need for conscription.
+M, 21, attributed “historical incidents” like the Japanese occupation, the North Korean and Chinese invasions (i.e, the Korean War), and “recent incidents” of North Korean aggression (signs of nuclear weapons testing, over 20 missile tests just this year) as reasons for the need for conscription.

 However, M, 22, pointed out that “it’s hard to view the state essentially taking away your individual rights for just under 2 years as a proper or good thing”.

-Note: This article was updated on 18 October to reflect the recent decision not to exempt BTS from military service.